 13. School Board is an independent contractor and not an agent, representative, or employee of the City.
 The City shall have no liability except as specifically provided in this Agreement.

 14. Force Majeure.
-Neither party shall be liable or responsible for a force majeure event beyond its control.
+Neither party shall be liable or responsible for a force majeure event beyond its control including, but not limited to, acts of God, terrorism, flood, fiber cuts, natural disaster, regulation or governmental acts, fire, power surges or outages, civil disturbance, weather, or any unauthorized access to or destruction or modification of the Service, in whole or in part (each a “Force Majeure Event”).
 In no event shall the School Board be entitled to monetary payment or compensation of any kind from the City for any costs or damages incurred as a result of force majeure disruptions or delays.
 It is understood and explicitly acknowledged that Palm Coast FiberNET is operated by the City, and in the event of an emergency or qualifying force majeure incident, priority will be given to meeting the emergency telecommunications needs for police, fire or rescue operations before any maintenance or repair is performed for School Board’s access to operations dependent upon the Palm Coast FiberNET, as more fully provided in Section 3.

 15. Termination of Agreement.